Darryl F. Zanuck: CinemaScope

 As television began to erode Hollywood's audiences in the early 1950s, widescreen presentation was thought to be a potential solution.
 The 1950 television set duplicated the near-square shape of the 35 mm format in which all movies were shot—and this was no accident.
 Standardization of film size meant all theaters everywhere could play all films.
 Even the projection of film formats—i.e. any attempt to break out of the 35 mm format were under the control of the Hays Office, which limited any wide-screen experiments to the 10 largest cities in America.
 This severely limited the future of any widescreen format.

 Zanuck was an early advocate of widescreen projection.
 One of the first things Zanuck did when he returned to Fox in 1944 was to restart the research on a 50 mm film, shelved in the early 1930s as a cost-cutting measure (a larger-sized film print in the projector meant higher resolution).
 Impressed by a screening in Cinerama, a three-projector widescreen process, unveiled in 1952 that promised to envelop the viewer in a wrap-around image, Zanuck wrote an essay extolling widescreen's virtues, seeing the new formats as a "participatory" form of recreation, rather than mere passive entertainment, such as television.
 Cinerama was cumbersome, though, and used three (image) projectors simultaneously (plus a 4th projector for sound), potentially a hugely expensive investment.
 Fox, like every other studio, had rejected Cinerama when the innovative new process was pitched to them for investment.
 In retrospect, this looked like a mistake, but nothing could be done.
 Cinerama was no longer for sale.

 Zanuck now urged the studio to keep the same principle, but find a more feasible approach.
 He approved a massive investment into a system that would be called CinemaScope—$10 million in its first year alone.
 The urgency was increased when an aggressive appliance tycoon and shareholder, Charles Green, began threatening a proxy takeover, claiming the current Fox administration was wasting stockholders' money.
 He attempted to conspire with Zanuck to oust the New York-based president of Fox since 1942, Greek-American Spyros Skouras.
 Zanuck refused; instead, Skouras and he decided to gamble on CinemaScope to save their jobs, and perhaps, their studio.

 Skouras made a bold announcement in February; Fox not only had a new and vastly more economical and efficient wide-screen process, but all Fox films would be released in CinemaScope—a format which had yet to be perfected.
 The Robe (1953), a Biblical epic, would be its first released feature film.
 Skouras now began to oversee Fox's somewhat startled research scientists, based on the East Coast and accustomed to Hollywood executives who thought R&D was a waste of money.
-Then Skouras flew to Paris to meet with a French inventor, Henri Chretien, who had created a new lens that just might be suitable.
+Then Skouras flew to Paris to meet with a French inventor, Henri Chrétien, who had created a new lens that just might be suitable.